-The Verdict: Placing a deposit on the Citi® Secured Mastercard® Credit Card (Citi is a WalletHub partner) is neither an outright mistake nor an ideal decision.
+The Verdict: Placing a deposit on the Citi® Secured Mastercard® Credit Card is neither an outright mistake nor an ideal decision.
 You see, it’s a solid credit-building tool with the potential to help you reach a higher credit tier without charging an annual fee, as long as you use it responsibly.
 But this isn’t the only option you have if you wish to avoid the burden of an annual fee.

 So if a low-cost means of credit improvement is what you’re looking for, this middle-of-the-road offer might be for you.
 The only stipulation is that you can’t have gone through bankruptcy in the past two years.
 And you can learn everything else you need to know below.

 Relatively Low $200 Minimum Deposit: This secured Citicard’s required security deposit is fairly unobtrusive, at least compared to other offers that ask you to part with $500 or $600.
 This, in other words, makes credit-improvement more affordable in the short term.